Businesses often use wire transfers, also known as remittance transfers, for transactions that are large, critical, or international.

 How to track a wire transfer

-Now that you know how long a wire transfer takes, what do you do when a transfer is delayed or lost?
+What do you do when a transfer is delayed or lost?

+Every wire transfer to or from a U.S. bank account passes through the Federal Reserve Bank where the transaction is assigned a unique IMAD/OMAD ID.
 If a wire transfer between U.S. bank accounts takes more than 24 hours, or a transfer between a U.S. and international account takes more than five days, ask your bank to trace the wire using the IMAD/OMAD ID assigned when the wire was sent.

 The tracer will show how and when the transfer was processed between sending, receiving, and intermediary banks, and, most importantly, where it is now.
 In the unlikely event your wire goes to the wrong account, this is how you can find it.

 Domestic wire transfers are those taking place within the same country.
 Domestic wire transfers are usually lower in cost and can be delivered the same day.
 In fact, domestic transfers can show up in the receiving account within just hours.
 Domestic wire transfers can cost you $0–25 per transfer depending on your institution.
 Online banking solutions may have included domestic wire transfers; just check with your bank.

 International wire transfers are more expensive, and take longer.
 International wire transfers have to run through ACH transfers as well as through any institutions in the receiving foreign country, which varies.
 You can expect an international wire transfer fee of $35-45 per transfer.
 The issuing institution, such as Chase Global Transfer, may complete its own internal reviews and verifications.
 There may also be fees or conversion factors to change to foreign currency.

 How long does an international wire transfer take?

 Within the US these transfers take less than 24 hours to clear.
 International wire transfers usually take two business days, but depending on the destination and when you send the transfer, it can take up to five days.